jwyang-google/saxml/saxml/showcase/gpt3/README.md

 #  GPT-3 Inferece using SAX

+### Try smaller model first (optional)
-## This is a 175B GPT-3 model which require multi-worker TPU VM to run.
+This is a 175B GPT-3 model which require multi-worker TPU VM to run.
 To try with some small model to get familiar how to setup SAX on TPU, you can first look through https://github.com/jwyang-google/saxml/blob/llm_gpt3_inference/README.md

 ### Checkout SAX repo and code
 ```